rhaiscript/book/src/rust/strings.md

 which mandates cloning it.

 Using [`ImmutableString`] or `&str` is much more efficient.

-A common mistake made by novice Rhai users is to register functions with `String` parameters.

 ```rust,no_run
 fn get_len1(s: String) -> i64 {             // BAD!!!
 Very inefficient!!!